As a full-time traveler who works online, I always have

 At your destination and you’re going on a tour, have a day bag and keep your gadgets with you.
 If you’re working in a coffee shop alone and you need to use the toilet, asked the person beside your table to look out for your things.
 But it’s always good and safer to just bring your gadget with you even when you’ll be using the toilet.

 Be cautious when connecting to a public internet connection.

 Browse the internet with cautions.
 Be aware of the fact that you might be using a public network.
 Thus, accessing your bank accounts or any sites that has your personal and sensitive information is not advisable.
 Or you can install your bank’s mobile app on your smartphone and access your account from there instead.

 INSIDER TIP: Use TunnelBear VPN to protect your information when browsing on the internet.
 It provides you with a secure and private connection to a less restricted internet.
 Download TunnelBear VPN here.

 When traveling, always make sure to monitor your accounts.
 Although I told you above to not access your bank accounts on public networks, you should still monitor them.
-And consider signing up on Identity Guard if you do not have one yet.
-Make sure your cards stay in your hands and monitor iffy activities.
+Always make sure that your cards stay in your hands and monitor any iffy activities.

 How do you keep your gadgets safe while traveling?
-Share your thoughts or experiences in the comment section below.
+Share your thoughts or experience in the comment section below.
 I’d love to hear about it!

 This post might be helpful when you’re looking for tips on how you can keep your gadgets safe while traveling.
 Hover the image on the left and pin it for later!